halfwit/todo2/README.md

 The following commands modify the state of a given entry's task:

  - `todo task toggle <entry> <index|string>`
- - `todo task do <entry> <index|string>`
- - `todo task undo <entry> <index|string>`
  - `todo task rm <entry> <index|string>`

 For example, to toggle the completion of MyType implementing ReaderAt:

-`todo task do 'BUG #92930' 'MyType should implement ReaderAt'`
+`todo task toggle 'BUG #92930' 'MyType should implement ReaderAt'`

-You'll notice the file name is elided, for brevity a partial string match is all that is required. `todo task do 'BUG #92930' MyType would suffice in our example.
+You'll notice the file name is elided, for brevity a partial string match is all that is required. `todo task toggle 'BUG #92930' MyType` would suffice in our example.
-By index, it's similar: `todo task do 'BUG #92930' 1` would update the .todo file to read `[x] polygon.go: MyType should implement ReaderAt`.
+By index, it's similar: `todo task toggle 'BUG #92930' 1` would update the .todo file to read `[x] polygon.go: MyType should implement ReaderAt`.

 ## Automatically generate .todo files